matthewviray/job-tracker/README.md

 A command-line job application tracker that stores applications, recruiter contacts, and activity logs locally in SQLite.
-Helps you stay on top of every application without losing track of where things stand.
+Helps you stay on top of every application without losing track of where things stand especially with a lot of applications.

 ## Usage